tldr-pages/tldr/pages/common/monop.md

 `monop -r:{{path/to/assembly.exe}}`

-- Show the structure of a type in a specific assembly:
+- Show the structure of a Type in a specific assembly:

 `monop -r:{{path/to/assembly.dll}} {{Namespace.Path.To.Type}}`

-- Only show members defined in the specified type:
+- Only show members defined in the specified Type:

 `monop -r:{{path/to/assembly.dll}} --only-declared {{Namespace.Path.To.Type}}`